 • Pigs have developed food preferences.
 Just like us, they don't all like the same foods.
 Pigs can be very picky eaters.

-• Most pigs love: cooked broccoli, pitted apricots, cucumbers, dark green lettuce, cooked potatoes, beets, grapes, pumpkins, all squashes, zucchini, snow peas, spinach, yams, kale, avocados, tomatoes, chard, carrots, pears, apples, berries, oranges, grapefruit, melons, pitted cherries, pitted peaches.
+• Most pigs love: cooked broccoli, pitted apricots, cucumbers, dark green lettuce, cooked potatoes, beets, grapes, pumpkins, all squashes, zucchini, snow peas, spinach, yams, kale, tomatoes, chard, carrots, pears, apples, berries, oranges, grapefruit, melons, pitted cherries, pitted peaches.

 • Some like, some don't like artichokes, asparagus, raw broccoli, brussel sprouts, arugula, eggplant, mushrooms, radishes, peppers, sprouts.

 • Most pigs detest cabbage, onions, corn husks, cauliflower.
 Favorite treats for visitors to bring: vegetarian dog biscuits, fresh fruit, uncooked pasta, wild bird seed (for chickens!), dried fruit, unsalted popcorn, unsalted peanuts, anything from the "Pigs Love" list.

 • Some pigs salivate in anticipation of food.
 Their mouths will be so foaming it looks like they have rabies.
 What should visitors do if they see this?
 Feed them a treat!!

 • All potbellied pigs have straight tails instead of curly tail like "big" pigs.